samirasilva/antigosamirasilva/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate at the Computer Science Unit, GSSI.
 Previously, I earned my MSc degree from Federal University of Minas Gerais ({{< staticref "https://www.ufmg.br" "newtab" >}}UFMG{{< /staticref >}}) and BS degree from Federal University of Ouro Preto ({{< staticref "https://ufop.br/" "newtab" >}}UFOP{{< /staticref >}}), both in Computer Science.I also studied for one year at Porto University, Porto, Portugal, during a study abroad program sponsored by the Brazilian government during my undergraduate.
-Also, I have worked as a Professor at UFOP, University of Itauna (UIT) and University of the Estate of Minas Gerais (UEMG) from 2016-2020.
+Also, I have worked as a Professor at UFOP, University of Itauna (UIT) and University of the State of Minas Gerais (UEMG) from 2016-2020.
 My research interests include Software Engineering, Software Testing and Self-adaptive Systems.

 You can reach me at samira.silva@gssi.it